Watch our video on how to read trading charts.

 If the price closed lower than it opened, then the bar shows as red.
 Conversely, if the price closed higher than it opened, then you see a green (or blue or black bar).

 The candlestick chart resembles a bar chart in many ways.
 Both relay the same information.
-However, a candlestick chart focuses more attention on the opening and closing prices.
+However, a candlestick chart focuses more attention on the opening and closing prices (learn when to enter a stop loss vs stop limit order).

 Meanwhile, a bar chart draws the eye more to the high and low prices.
 To learn how to read trading charts, understanding candlesticks patterns will be your best ally.